ng-packagr/ng-packagr/README.md

 }
 ```

-##### How do I use es2016 or es2017 features in my TypeScript library?
+#### Language Level: How do I use es2016 or es2017 features in my TypeScript library?

-You can change the TypeScript language level support in tsconfig by also using the `ngPackage` configuration field in your secondary `package.json` and setting the `languageLevel` property in `lib`:
+You can change the TypeScript language level support in tsconfig by setting `lib.languageLevel` property in the `ngPackage` section:
-For example,:
+For example:

 ```json
 {